Student scholarships are made possible by generous funding from Liz’s Antique Hardware.

 Students enrolled in college, university, trade schools, or full-time professional training programs are eligible to receive a FREE membership to the California Preservation Foundation.
 This membership provides all the same benefits as our standard membership, including event discounts, regular updates from CPF, and invitations to exclusive members-only events throughout the state.
-To sign up, or learn about additional membership options, click here.
+To sign up for student membership, please fill out the form below.

 Free membership requires proof of student status, including but not limited to: a valid student ID, an unofficial transcript, or a valid school affiliated email address.
 Membership may be terminated if proof is not received within 30 days after initial sign up.
 This free membership is renewable twice, for a total of up to three years.
 To continue receiving the benefits of CPF membership, or explore additional membership options, you can join as a paid member at any time by visiting californiapreservation.org/join.

 Every year the California Preservation Conference includes a session that allows students to present their original research and network with others in their profession.
 More information about the conference is available here.
 Scholarship recipients will receive:

 - Complementary registration to the full CPF conference (at Fort Mason in 2023) and a one-year membership to CPF, courtesy of the California Preservation Foundation.

 - A grant of between $300 – $500 thanks to the generous support of Liz’s Antique Hardware and an anonymous donor.